He cries for the Twentieth Century.

 See more of Capa's works in Robert Capa: Photgraphs

-The individual soldier is unknown (at least to me), presumably taken on the Russian Front, where, as the weight of Russian power gradually made itself felt, the classic image of the cold and worn-out German soldaten was called "Winter Fritz."
+The individual soldier is unknown (at least to me), taken in Belgium in the winter of 1944-45, although I originally assumed it was from the Russian Front, the classic image of the cold and worn-out German soldaten, "Winter Fritz."

 Read about their experiences in Frontsoldaten: The German Soldier in World War II, by Stephen G. Fritz.